100 Fun and Interesting Facts About Practically Everything

 Fact: There were active volcanoes on the moon when dinosaurs were alive

-Most of the volcanoes probably stopped one billion years ago, but new NASA findings suggest there might still have been active lava flow 100 million years ago, when dinosaurs were still roaming.
+Most of the volcanoes probably stopped one billion years ago, but NASA findings have suggested there might still have been active lava flow 100 million years ago, when dinosaurs were still roaming.

 Fact: Dogs sniff good smells with their left nostril